 The user-defined data types support the modelling of structured data types (see <<dataType>> PLMNId in 5.3.4.2).

 When a user-defined or predefined data type is used to apply type (see property named type in Table 5.2.1.1-1: Attribute properties) information to a class attribute, the data type name is shown along with the class attribute.
 See Example below.

+User defined data types are qualified by the lifecycleStatus property.
+(See Table 5.2.A.1-1)